 Summer Semester SCC Courses

-The Event Specific SCC courses will be offered at Loyola University in Chicago, IL, July 10-14, 2017.
+The Event Specific SCC courses will be offered at North Central College in Naperville, IL, June 26-30, 2018.

 The Specialist Certification Courses (SCC) are, high level, detailed 36 hour courses covering technical coaching of a selected event area.
 The course is taught over five days.
 Curriculum is event specific, covering all key aspects of technical coaching.
 The course is illustrated with take-home, animated video created specifically for this course, to enhance clarity and understanding.
 The course contains a practical component, featuring training design exercises and video analysis.
 Topics included in the course can be found in the webpage for each individual course (links are below)